nadiahpk/MODGEE-dark-extinctions-estimator/README.md

 ## About the manuscript

-Chisholm, R.A.
-(2023) Two centuries of biodiversity discovery and loss in Singapore, *PNAS*
+Chisholm, R.A. _et al._ (2023) Two centuries of biodiversity discovery and loss in Singapore, *PNAS*

 ## Abstract